Licensed to practice in 3 states and accepts 22 insurances. Specializes in ADHD, Anxiety, Depression and 4 more.

 Mindfulness-Based Therapy

-🌿 As a Certified Mindfulness-Informed Professional (CMIP), I integrate mindfulness in ways that are practical and grounded in daily life.
-You’ll learn skills such as grounding, breath awareness, and body-based regulation to calm the nervous system when anxiety or overthinking intensifies.
-Over time, mindfulness strengthens focus, emotional regulation, and self-awareness—creating space between your thoughts and your reactions so you can choose how to respond.
+🌿 Drawing on training in mindfulness-informed care, I integrate mindfulness in ways that are practical and grounded in daily life.
+You'll learn skills such as grounding, breath awareness, and body-based regulation to calm the nervous system when anxiety or overthinking intensifies.
+Over time, mindfulness strengthens focus, emotional regulation, and self-awareness, creating space between your thoughts and your reactions so you can choose how to respond.

 Integrative